glass-dev/glass/docs/examples/2_advanced/plot_s4_galaxies.rst

     import healpy as hp
     import matplotlib.pyplot as plt

-    # these are the GLASS imports: cosmology and glass ifself
+    # these are the GLASS imports: cosmology and the glass meta-module
     from cosmology import LCDM
     from glass import glass